Menelik II: Wives

-Menelik married three times but he did not have a single legitimate child by any of his wives.
-However, he is reputed to have fathered several children by women who were not his wives, and he recognized three of those children as being his progeny.
+Menelik married three times but he did not have any legitimate children with any of his wives.
+However, he is reputed to have fathered several children with women who were not his wives, and he recognized three of those children as being his progeny.

 In 1864, Menelik married Woizero Altash Tewodros, whom he divorced in 1865; the marriage produced no children.
 Altash Tewodros was a daughter of Emperor Tewodros II.
 She and Menelik were married during the time that Menelik was held captive by Tewodros.
 The marriage ended when Menelik escaped captivity, abandoning her.
 She was subsequently remarried to Dejazmatch Bariaw Paulos of Adwa.

-In 1865, the same year as divorcing his first wife, Menelik married the much older noblewoman Woizero Bafena Wolde Michael.
+In 1865, the same year he divorced his first wife, Menelik married the much older noblewoman Woizero Bafena Wolde Michael.
 This marriage was also childless, and they were married for seventeen years before being divorced in 1882.
 Menelik was very fond of his wife, but she apparently did not have a sincere affection for him.
-Woizero Befana had several children by previous marriages and was more interested in securing their welfare than in the welfare of her present husband.
+Woizero Befana had several children from previous marriages and was more interested in securing their welfare than in the welfare of her present husband.
 For many years, she was widely suspected of being secretly in touch with Emperor Yohannes IV in her ambition to replace her husband on the throne of Shewa with one of her sons from a previous marriage.
 Finally, she was implicated in a plot to overthrow Menelik when he was King of Shewa.
 With the failure of her plot, Woizero Befana was separated from Menelik, but Menelik apparently was still deeply attached to her.
-An attempt at reconciliation failed, but when his relatives and courtiers suggested new young wives to the King, he would sadly say "You ask me to look at these women with the same eyes that once gazed upon Befana?", paying tribute both to his ex-wife's beauty and his own continuing attachment to her.
+An attempt at reconciliation failed, but when his relatives and courtiers suggested new young wives to the king, he would sadly say "You ask me to look at these women with the same eyes that once gazed upon Befana?", paying tribute both to his ex-wife's beauty and his own continuous attachment to her.